openstack/python-openstackclient/doc/source/command-objects/volume.rst

 .. option:: --property <key=value>

     Property to add or modify for this volume (repeat option to set multiple properties)

+.. option:: --image-property <key=value>

+    To add or modify image properties for this volume.
+    (repeat option to set multiple image properties)

+    *Volume version 2 only*

 .. describe:: <volume>